-Hunny is 2 years old.
+Hunny is coming up to 4 years old.
 Now spayed.
 Vaccinations have been restarted and she is microchipped.
 Hunny came in via a vet who contacted us as her owner wanted to have her put to sleep for biting her mother.
-We took her in as she just appears very nervous.
+We took her in as she just appeared very nervous.

 She met a few dogs whilst in foster and whilst not showing any aggression wanted her own space.
 We are told she pulls on the lead and has no recall but has some basic commands.
 No to young children and cats.